NIRALUser/DTIPlayground/README.md

 DTI Playground are python based NIRAL pipeline software including DMRIPrep (dmriprep), DTIAtlasBuilder (dmriatlasbuilder), DTIFiberAnalyzer (dmrifiberanalyzer), AutoTract

-## DMRIPrep (dmriprep)

-dmriprep is a tool that performs quality control over diffusion weighted images.
-Quality control is very essential preprocess in DTI research, in which the bad gradients with artifacts are to be excluded or corrected by using various computational methods.
-The software and library provides a module based package with which users can make his own QC pipeline as well as new pipeline modules.

 #### Installation (Mac/Linux/Windows-WSL)

 We recommend users to make a virtual environment first using python >= 3.8.6